Points to consider when adding a granny flat

 - Adding a granny flat will require local council approval.

-- If you are planning on selling your house in the future will the addition of a granny flat add value to you home or limit your potential market.
+- If you are planning on selling your house in the future will the addition of a granny flat add value to your home or limit your potential market.
 The extra income you can generate from renting it out could appeal to potential buyers.

 - If it’s self-contained, you need to consider access to and from the granny flat as well as parking options.
 All of this will need to be factored into the plans.

-Once you have established your needs we can assist you through the design and application process to get your granny flat passed through council and the build started.
+Once you have established your needs we can assist you through the design and application process to get your granny flat passed through the council and the build started.

 The versatile granny flat

 The addition of a granny flat can be a smart way to increase the value of your property by boosting the amount of liveable space.

 Whether the building is to be a granny flat to accommodate downsizing older family members, a guest house for family and friends, a separate teenager retreat, the perfect home office, studio or an additional source of income as a rental property, Symcorp Builders are the industry leader in the design and construction of contemporary granny flats on the Gold Coast.